 BOSU balls work great for bettering your balance — and improving your core stability.
 This take on a conventional clamshell further challenges your abs, as you aim to keep your hips lifted.

-Chisel your core by mixing a push-up, row and T raise.
-Your core muscles work to keep your body in one long line, as you flow through the three-move mash-up.
+Chisel your core by mixing a push-up, row, and T raise.
+Your midsection muscles work to keep your body in one long line, as you flow through the three-move mash-up.

 14. Knee Tucks

 Rowers aren’t reserved for cardio — though this will get your heart pumping.
 Hold a solid plank as you use your lower abs to drive both knees into your chest, without dropping or raising your hips.